OVI-UND Seminar Series

 Spring 2020: Linguistic Developments and Literary Traditions in 13th- and 14th-Century Italy

 This fifth series covers a wide range of topics related to early Italian language and texts.
 The series will be preceded by two practicum sessions led by Dr. Rosella Mosti (OVI) on the TLIO, the OVI databases, and the Vocabolario Dantesco.
-The confirmed speakers are (in order of appearance): Rossella Mosti (OVI), James C. Kriesel (Villanova), Giulio Vaccaro (OVI), Irene Falini (OVI), Leonardo Francalanci (Notre Dame), Luca Barbieri (OVI), and Chiara Sbordoni (Notre Dame in Rome).
+The confirmed speakers are (in order of appearance): Rossella Mosti (OVI), James C. Kriesel (Villanova), Irene Falini (OVI), Giulio Vaccaro (OVI), Luca Barbieri (OVI), and Chiara Sbordoni (Notre Dame in Rome).
 Click here for the full schedule.

 Spring 2019: Textuality and Lexicography in the Italian Middle Ages

 This series of seminars focused on early Italian literary and non-literary texts with particular emphasis on writings that deal with classical culture and vernacular literature as well as themes such as body, well-being, and medicine.
 The goal was to shed new light not only on textual-linguistic matters, but also on some relevant critical, historical, literary issues.
 The speakers were (in order of appearance): Paolo Rigo (Università degli Studi Roma Tre); Luca Lombardo (Notre Dame); Elena Artale (OVI); Giuseppe Zarra (OVI); Rossella Mosti (OVI); Matthias Bürgel (Centro Tedesco di Studi Veneziani).

 Spring 2018: Early Italian Literary Texts: A Double Perspective